-Applying for a job in retail or customer service?
-Review customer service and retail resume samples while writing or editing your own.
+Before applying for a job in retail or customer service, it's a good idea to review relevant resume samples while writing or editing your own.
 This is a great way to get a better idea of how your resume should look and what information to include.

-Often, your resume will be the initial way a potential employer gets to know you, so take the time to make sure it properly displays your best qualities in customer service and includes past experience and retail successes.
+Often, your resume will be the initial way a potential employer gets to know you, so take the time to make sure it properly displays your best qualities in customer service and includes past experiences and retail successes.

 - Use action words.
 When describing your achievements, use action words.
-Words like led, managed, stocked, and processed portray your experiences in an energetic way.
+Words like "led," "managed," "stocked," and "processed" portray your experiences in an energetic way.
 Check out a list of action words for useful examples.

 - Quantify your skills.
 Use numbers whenever possible to quantify your successes in sales.
-For example, you might include how much money you managed in the past, how many customers you assisted per day, or the typical size of a sale you made.
+For example, you might include how much money you managed in the past, how many customers you assisted per day or the typical size of a sale you made.
 Numbers are a clear way to show your successes.
 They easily show an employer how you might contribute to the company.